Thursday, December 25, 2008

 finally and eternally perfected...

 So then, to become "BLESS-sed" is both the End of

-God's work in us, someday ("...He who began a good work in you will carry it on to completion..."), as well as the Means by which we are being changed as we journey through this life ("...that your love may abound more and more in knowledge and depth of insight...")...
-As we meditate on this startling distinction, then, notice how it helps us understand, in a whole new way, Jesus' famous exposition on becoming BLESS-sed, in the "Beatitudes" of Mathew 5:
+God's work in us, someday ("...He who began a good work in you will carry it on to completion..."), as well as the Goal to encourage us as we are being changed in this journey through life ("...that your love may abound more and more in knowledge and depth of insight...")...
+As I meditate on this startling distinction, then, I begin to notice how it helps me understand, in a whole new way, Jesus' famous exposition on becoming BLESS-sed, in the "Beatitudes" of Mathew 5: